BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 This mod overwrites/disables much of the functionality in my own "Better Loot" mod, but it's designed to work fine with both enabled (so long as this mod appears later in your patch file).
-The "Better Loot" improvements to Class Mods, Grenades, Relics, etc, should help out against the increased enemy difficulty here, in fact.
+The "Better Loot" improvements to Class Mods, Grenades, Relics, Raid Boss drops, etc, should help out against the increased enemy difficulty here, in fact.

 My own "Early Bloomer" mod will unlock all gear from the beginning of the game, so enable that if you want early-game bandits to have the best gear